pikvm/pikvm/docs/multiport.md

 If your KVM switches channels using keyboard shortcuts, there is a chance that it will not be able to work with OTG (v2+ platform, see below), since it does not fully implement the USB stack.
 In this case, you will have to [use an Arduino board](arduino_hid.md) to emulate the keyboard & mouse (PiKVM supports this configuration).

 !!! warning
     If you choose AIMOS, be aware that it has a back powering issue that you need to use work arounds for.
 Limitations are are listed below.
-Also please be aware that Arudino's will not work with the AIMOS KVM's.
+Also please be aware that Arduino's will not work with the AIMOS KVM's.

 ## List of tested KVMs